 These are a classic dessert treat that is perfect for holidays and gatherings.
 You can also dip or drizzle them in chocolate!

-I love this easy Cream Filled Pastry!
+I Love This Easy Cream Filled Pastry!

 Last week I had a serious craving for Cream Horns.
 If you’ve never had one before, you are missing out!
 The buttery puff pastry is baked to perfection and then filled with a sweet vanilla cream!
 They are AMAZING!